-State revenue sources total over \$5.4 billion, or nearly 41 percent of the region's total forecast revenue for the life of the Plan and represents a significant increase in the State's revenue impact on the MTP/SCS.
+State revenue sources total over \$5.4 billion, or over 40 percent of the region's total forecast revenue for the life of the Plan and represents a significant increase in the State's revenue impact on the MTP/SCS.
 This is due to the passage of the Road Repair and Accountability Act in 2017, better known as SB 1, and subsequent funding.
 SB 1 greatly increased transportation revenues throughout the state through increases in gasoline sales and excise taxes and vehicle registration fees.
-Most of the new state funds from SB 1 are allocated through existing programs including two programs - State Highways Operation and Protection Program (SHOPP) and the Regional Share State Transportation Improvement Program (STIP).
+Most of the new state funds from SB 1 are allocated through existing programs including two programs - State Highway Operation and Protection Program (SHOPP) and the State Transportation Improvement Program (STIP).
 The SHOPP and STIP account for over 80 percent of total state funding.
+The 2045 MTP/SCS is consistent with the STIP, ITIP & RTIP.
 The major state revenue sources are detailed below.